cgarrigues/Magento-Healthcheck/README.md

 ./healthcheck | less -R
 ```

-You can also only look at lines that may be of concert with the --quiet flag:
+You can also only look at lines that may be of concern with the --quiet flag:

 ```bash